Section 3.1: Soil 101

 What Factors Influence Soil Formation?

 Soil is the product of parent material, climate, organisms, topography, groundwater, and humans all interacting with each other.
 Most importantly, soil is the product of time.
+These are known as soil forming factors.
+In some textbooks, there are only 5 (groundwater and humans are not considered).
+This might be worth noting, especially if you are looking them up for additional research.

 The composition and structure of soil is highly dependent on the composition of the parent material.
 Iron-rich parent material will produce iron-rich soil.